gonz951/Task-Board-Mng/README.md

-# <Your-Project-Title>
+# Task-Board-Mng

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+This was meant to be a way to get used to jQuery, dayjs, and bootstrap components.
+Most of the work was done in script.js, to which I mostly stumbled.
+I got nothing working, but I will get help later.

-## Table of Contents (Optional)
+## Table of Contents

 If your README is long, add a table of contents to make it easy for users to find what they need.